 Migrant crisis puts more pressure on Chicago finances as state budget offers less than sought

-Chicago would receive less migrant aid than city leaders had hoped for in the pending state budget deal, a continuation of Springfield’s recent practice of awarding Chicago far below its funding requests for housing a growing population of asylum-seekers.
+CHICAGO — Chicago will receive less migrant aid than city leaders had hoped for in the new state budget deal, a continuation of Springfield’s recent practice of awarding Chicago far below its funding requests for housing a growing population of asylum-seekers.

-The $50.6 billion state budget approved by the Illinois Senate late Thursday includes $42.5 million to provide services for migrants arriving from the country’s southern border.
-That provision emerged earlier that day following an ask from Mayor Brandon Johnson; however, his administration had pressed for more, and the $42.5 million total would be available to counties and towns statewide, rather than just Chicago.
+The $50.6 billion state budget approved by the Illinois Senate late Thursday and the House early Saturday includes $42.5 million to provide services for migrants arriving from the country’s southern border.
+That provision emerged earlier Thursday following an ask from Mayor Brandon Johnson; however, his administration had pressed for more, and the $42.5 million total will be available to counties and towns statewide, rather than just Chicago.

 Following news that lawmakers had reached a budget deal, Johnson said Wednesday, “I hope the news is as good as we desire” regarding migrant services funding.
 But while his team had been asking for more relief, state lawmakers also have a veto session in the fall in which they can appropriate additional funds.